 Trey received a Bachelor of Arts in journalism, along with a minor in marketing and Russian from Louisiana Tech University, and earned a Master of Mass Communication from the Manship School of Mass Communication at Louisiana State University.

-Outside work, Trey spends time with his wife, their two daughters and three dogs.
+Outside work, Trey spends time with his wife, their two daughters, three dogs and a cat.
 He is an avid genealogist, news junkie, Cubs fan and weather geek.